work-in-progress/hook.io-amqp-listener/README.md

 A hook that listens to an amqp queue and forwards messages to the hook.io message bus.

 Scenario: You have a ruby/java/whatever front end app and want to decouple long running tasks, so you push messages into your amqp queue.
-Your backend processing is written in node.js, so you create a hook to do your backend work, and then link amqp messages to that hook's messages.
-And that's what this baby does.
+Your backend processing is written in node.js, so you create a hook to do your backend work, and then connect amqp to your hook.io bus.

+Caveat:

+This is a very early version.
+Future versions will hopefully support the mapping of event names and acknowledging messages.
+Right now I just needed it to work.

 ![AmqpListener Icon](http://github.com/scottyapp/hook.io-amqp-listener/raw/master/assets/amqp-listener114x114.png)